IARCP | CERTIFICATION | CRCMP(Re)I

 - Non-Compliance with the Minimum Capital Requirement.

-- Group supervision.
+- Group solvency.

 - Supervision of group solvency.